observatorycontrolsystem/observatorycontrolsystem.github.io/integration/tcs.md

 * Time completed: The exact amount of time spent exposing, in seconds
     - Note: This is used to determine the percentage of actual exposure time taken versus what was requested, so that the “acceptability threshold” for a request is honored.

+## Data Product Archival
+Once a TCS has generated data products from an observation, archival storage may be accomplished by using the [OCS Science Archive](https://github.com/observatorycontrolsystem/science-archive), which provides utilities for storing file metadata and an HTTP REST API for querying archived data products.
+Ingestion of data products into a cloud filestore and file metadata into the OCS Science Archive is accomplished using the [OCS Ingester Library](https://github.com/observatorycontrolsystem/ingester/).

+For more information about integrating a TCS with the OCS Science Archive, see the [Observatory Data Flow]({% link integration/data_flow.md %}) document.

 ## Advanced Topics

 ### Updating the End Time of an Configuration or Observation